Richard Herring

-Richard Keith Herring (born 12 July 1967) is an English stand-up comedian and writer, whose early work includes the comedy double act Lee and Herring (alongside Stewart Lee).
+Richard Keith Herring (born 12 July 1967) is an English stand-up comedian and writer whose early work includes the comedy double act Lee and Herring (alongside Stewart Lee).
 He is described by The British Theatre Guide as "one of the leading hidden masters of modern British comedy".

 Towards the end of the double act, Herring also worked as a writer, producing four plays.
 After Lee and Herring went their separate ways he co-wrote the sitcom Time Gentlemen Please, but quickly returned to performance with concept-driven one-person shows like Talking Cock, Hitler Moustache and Christ on a Bike as well as regular circuit stand-up.
-Herring has created thirteen of these stand-up shows since 2004, performing them for eleven consecutive years at the Edinburgh Festival Fringe, with annual tours and a final performance recorded for DVD.
+Herring has created fourteen of these stand-up shows since 2001, performing them for eleven consecutive years from 2004 to 2014 at the Edinburgh Festival Fringe, with annual tours and a final performance recorded for DVD.
 His 2016–17 show was a 'best of' tour, drawing from these shows.

 Herring is recognised as a pioneer of comedy podcasting, initially with broadcaster Andrew Collins on The Collings and Herrin Podcast and subsequently with high-profile comedians and celebrities such as Dawn French, Michael Palin and Stephen Fry on Richard Herring's Leicester Square Theatre Podcast.
 He has maintained a daily blog called Warming Up without a break since 25 November 2002.
 His blog is archived by the British Library for purposes of UK documentary heritage.

+In September 2024 he started publishing the blog (and other material) on Substack where he has 10000+ subscribers.

 Early life

-Richard Herring was born in Pocklington, East Riding of Yorkshire, and grew up in Cheddar, Somerset.
+Herring was born on 12 July 1967 in Pocklington, East Riding of Yorkshire, and grew up in Cheddar, Somerset.
 He is the youngest of three children.
 He attended The Kings of Wessex School, where his father was the headmaster and maths teacher.
 This later formed the basis of his 2008 stand-up show, The Headmaster's Son.
 Herring’s mother was also a teacher.
 The 2007 ITV comedy drama You Can Choose Your Friends, which he wrote and also starred in, was based on his family.
 Some of the same characters later featured in the Radio 4 series "Relativity".

 Herring was a student at St Catherine's College, Oxford, where he wrote and performed for a comedy troupe known as the Seven Raymonds as well as the Oxford Revue.
 He attained a 2:1 in History.